Choosing a Real Estate Professional

 Things to Consider

 Listed below are a few things you will need to consider as you pursue your loan.

 - How long can you lock in a loan for without incurring a charge?

 - Finding out what charges are involved.
 There are two kinds of points, pre-paid interest points which lowers your interest rate and origination points which is basically a fee to get the loan.
 Both can be negotiated.

 - Do you want a fixed or adjustable rate (ARM)?
 Adjustable rates are lower than a fixed rate for the first few years but can go up whereas a fixed rate never changes.

 - If you go with a fixed rate do you want a 15, 20 or 30year loan?
 If you can afford the higher monthly payments of a shorter-term loan then you will pay substantially less interest over life the term and you'll build up your equity faster.
 Our mortgage analyzer will help you compare your options

 - How much do you have for a down payment?
 If your down payment is 20% or more of the purchase price then you may be able to avoid monthly Private Mortgage Insurance (PMI) charges.

-- Documents you'll need are: latest bank statements, latest W-2s and tax returns, copy of latest pay stubs, child support or alimony records, IRA and 401k statements, investment account statements.
+- Documents you'll need are latest bank statements, latest W-2s and tax returns, a copy of latest pay stubs, child support or alimony records, IRA and 401k statements, investment account statements.